SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

       }
    <- It's not that cold.
 Wear a t-shirt.

-One of of these two branches is always executed.
+One of these two branches is always executed.
 Because the temperature has increased to ``40`` degrees Fahrenheit, it is no longer cold enough to advise wearing a scarf, and so the ``else`` branch is triggered instead.